 There's no cost to the student to use either service.

 There's one more difference in the way Parchment works.
-It also partners with Naviance to "receive" a copy of the Naviance eDocs from schools which do not partner with Parchment.
+Parchment also partners with Naviance to "receive" a copy of the Naviance eDocs from schools that do not partner with Parchment.
 So when a destination college cannot find the appropriate eDocs for a student for some reason, the college can query the Parchment database for a copy.
 In this manner, colleges are not found struggling to gain access to a high school student's transcript.

 Some colleges - mostly institutions abroad - are unable to handle electronic transcripts.
 In such cases, both Naviance and Parchment will print out official transcripts and snail-mail them (as in the image above).
 This again is done at no cost to the student.

 International schools (even engineering colleges), and especially those from developing countries generally do not invest in such infrastructure because there's nothing in it for them.
 But for international schools that do, a common electronic credit transfer platform is eSCRIP-SAFE, a Global Electronic Transcript Delivery Network that supplements traditional paper transcripts by providing high schools, colleges, universities, and third party recipients with a network through which official transcripts are delivered in a secure and trusted environment.
 Think of eSCRIP-SAFE as the international equivalent of Parchment or Naviance.